Josiah Bailey

 Josiah William Bailey (September 14, 1873 - December 15, 1946) was an American politician who served as a U.S. senator from the state of North Carolina from 1931 to 1946.
-Bailey moved back and forth.
+Bailey vacillated in his political affiliations.
 He was a leading reformer in the 1910s, promoting education and Wilsonian programs.
 As Senator he supported the early New Deal but by 1938 was a leader of the anti-New Deal faction of Southern Democrats.
 When war loomed in 1939, he moved to support Roosevelt's interventionist foreign policy.
 Likewise he supported Roosevelt's wartime domestic program, while opposing labor unions.

 Early life and education

 Born in Warrenton, North Carolina, he grew up in Raleigh and graduated from Wake Forest College (now Wake Forest University).

 Career

 Before turning to a career in law, Bailey was editor of the Biblical Recorder, a newspaper for North Carolina Baptists.
 He was a presidential elector in 1908.

 Elected to the United States Senate in 1930, defeating longtime incumbent Furnifold McLendel Simmons, Bailey earned a reputation as a conservative while in office.
 In 1937, he coauthored the bipartisan Conservative Manifesto, a document criticizing President Franklin Roosevelt's New Deal and proposing more conservative alternatives.
 Among other things, the Manifesto called for lower taxes and less spending.

 That same year, Bailey gave a rousing floor speech against President Roosevelt's court-packing bill, which convinced at least three freshman Republicans, thought by Senate Majority Leader Joseph T. Robinson to be definite supporters, to oppose the measure.

 A segregationist and white supremacist, Bailey filibustered anti-lynching legislation in 1938.

 During his time in office, he served as chairman of the Committee on Claims and Committee on Commerce.